clleone/capp30239/Interactive Project/README.md

 ## Description

-Particularly since the COVID-19 pandemic, childcare affordability has been a hot issue nationwide.
-While many of us understand and agree that childcare is "expensive", visualization helps to add vital texture and contextualize the extent to which quality childcare is financially out of reach for the average family across the country.
-Furthermore, viewers can play around with choropleth maps that symbolize rankings for childcare regulatory restrictiveness and childcare center quality to investigate the complex relationship between regulation, quality, and affordability.
+Since the COVID-19 pandemic, childcare affordability has been a particularly hot topic nationwide.
+While many of us share the understanding that childcare is "expensive", visualization helps to add vital texture and contextualize the extent to which quality childcare is financially out of reach for the average American family.
+Furthermore, viewers can play around with choropleth maps that symbolize rankings for childcare regulatory restrictiveness and childcare center quality to investigate the complex and at times tenous relationship between regulation, quality, and affordability.

 ![Viz vision](Milestones/interactiveprojectpreview.png)